 - Talk about it.
 “Hands are not for hitting.
 Hands are for playing, digging, making cookies, petting dogs…”

-- One key point is to mirror how they feel by saying “I can see you are upset/angry/hungry” etc but……then address the correct behavior.
+- Mirror how they feel.
+One key point that we have read over & over again is to mirror how they feel by saying, “I can see you are upset/angry/hungry” etc but……then address the correct behavior.

 - Don’t lose YOUR temper.
 Stay calm and say “I am not going to let you hit me.
 I will _____ (hold you, put you in timeout, hug you) until you are calm and then we will talk.”
 If you lose your temper, it will only escalate things.